python-wheel-build/fromager/docs/customization.md

 - `version` - it is replaced by the version returned by the resolver
 - `canonicalized_name` - it is replaced by the canonicalized name of the package specified in the requirement, specifically it applies `canonicalize_name(req.nam)`

-Additionally, the source distribution index server used by the package resolver can be overriden for a particular package.
+The source distribution index server used by the package resolver can be overriden for a particular package.
 The resolver can also be told to whether include wheels or sdist sources while trying to resolve the package.
 Templating is not supported here.

+A `build_dir` field can also be defined to indicate to fromager where the package should be build relative to the sdist root directory

 ```yaml
 packages: